Ray Allen, Woody Austin lead Diamond Resorts Invitational

 Former pitcher Mark Mulder was three points back, and defending champion Mardy Fish was third with 46 points.
 Mulder had a 21-point day, and former tennis player Fish scored 29 points.

 Austin followed his opening 59 with a 66 for a 73-point total.

+''Pretty much what I figured,'' Austin said. ''I knew today was going to be more normal than yesterday.
+I made plenty of birdies today.
+I made a couple of mistakes that I didn't make yesterday.
+So, it pretty much worked out exactly what I figured.
+Very happy with the two days because I've only been back for a week practicing or playing.''

-Joe Durant was seconnd at 68 after a 34-point round, and Brandy Jobe earned 32 points to reach 65.
+Joe Durant was second at 68 after a 34-point round, and Brandy Jobe earned 32 points to reach 65.

 Lexi Thompson was tied for ninth with 55 points to top the four LPGA Tour players in the professional field.
 Brooke Henderson was tied for 19th with 49 points, and Brittany Lang was Brittany Lincicome were tied for 26th in the 31-player field with 44 points.